-The following list summarizes the material agreements to which Empire is a:
+The following list summarizes the material agreements to which Empire is a party to:

 - 1. Engagement with KPMG LLP Chartered Accountants for audit services. - 2.
-Engagement with K. E. Johnson Law Corporation for legal services. - 3.
+Engagement with Jawl Bundon LLP for legal services. - 3.
 Engagement with Beadle Raven LLP for legal services. - 4.
 Beta Technology Test Agreement Holders of Class D Shares and Beneficiaries of Trusts holding Class D Shares (each "Beneficial Owners") are all offered an opportunity to participate as a research team member in Empire's BPTDP.
-In consideration for a Beneficial Owner agreeing to provide field test data to Empire , Empire will integrate one prototype A/G into the fuel system of a mutually agreed upon ICE without cost to the Beneficial Owner.
+In consideration for a Beneficial Owner agreeing to provide field test data to Empire, Empire will integrate one prototype A/G into the fuel system of a mutually agreed upon ICE without cost to the Beneficial Owner.
 As part of the Agreement, Empire will license its technology to the Beneficial Owner and consequently benefit by participating in the fuel savings realized by the Beneficial Owner.
 (See Schedule "D" Subscription Agreement annexed hereto). - 5.
 Management Agreement with S.O.
-Tjelta & Associates Inc. (wholly owned by Sven Tjelta) will be entered into containing customary terms and conditions and subject to independent board approval.
+Tjelta & Associates Inc. (wholly owned by Sven Tjelta) will be entered into containing customary terms and conditions (other than payment) and subject to independent board approval.
+See section 1.2 (Use of Proceeds).